dwhieb/Nisinoon/pages/About/About.md

 - Rand Valentine, University of Wisconsin
 - Natalie Weber, Yale University
-- Arok Wolvengrey, First Nations University of Canada
+- Arok Wolvengrey, First Nations University of Canada {.bulleted .list}

 ## What does Nisinoon mean? {{> backlink/backlink }} {#nisinoon-meaning}

-[Nisinoon][nisinoon-entry] is an Ojibwe word meaning 'there are three'.
+[Nisinoon][nisinoon-entry] is an Ojibwe word meaning {{{tln 'there are three' }}}.
 We chose it to represent the tripartite structure of Algonquian words: initial-medial-final.
 Click on the word to learn more about the word and hear it pronounced.

 ## Basics of Algonquian Word Structure {{> backlink/backlink }} {#grammar}